 Other payment systems

-This system which will be built into the banks’ own mobile apps, is due to launch this autumn.
-It is designed for smartphone users making online purchases.
+Pay by Bank is a Mastercard system designed for smartphone users making online purchases.
 Once you get to the checkout, you will see a “Pay by Bank” logo, alongside the option to pay by card or PayPal.